jevonszhou/frappe_zh_cn_pack/README.md

-### Frappe Chinese Language Pack
+### Frappe Translation

-A custom app to integrate optimized Chinese language translations for Frappe apps.
+A custom app to integrate optimized language translations for Frappe apps.

 ### How it works